vzuo287/stats220/README.md

 * I study arts *(why am I doing this?)* ✍️
 * I limit myself to one coffee a week ☕️
 * I cannot do a handstand 🤸‍♀️
-* A website I went on to procrastinate this project is [this!](https://theuselessweb.com/)
+* A website I went on while procrastinating this project is [this!](https://theuselessweb.com/)

 ## **Included in this repository:**